How To Keep Your Energy Costs Down This Winter

 Check Your Doors And Windows For Air Drafts

-Start checking the corners of doors and windows, especially at the joints, before winter hits.
+Start checking the corners of doors and windows, especially at the joints, before summer and winter hits.
 However, it is better late than never.

 Warps and cracks, around the window or door, can allow cold air to get in and hot air to escape.
+The reverse is also true in the summer.
 In many situations, DIY insulation is a cost-effective and great solution for you to try.
-When you weather-strip doors and windows, you can maintain the heat within your house and prevent the temperature from dropping.
+When you weather-strip doors and windows, you can maintain the conditioned air within your house and prevent the indoor temperature from altering due to drafts.

 Turn The Space Heater Off Whenever You Are Not Using It